-So you are not being used by the West?In countries other than Pakistan—I won't necessarily call them "Western"—people support me.
+In countries other than Pakistan—I won't necessarily call them "Western"—people support me.
 This is because people there respect others.
 They don't do this because I am a Pashtun or a Punjabi, a Pakistani, or an Iranian, they do it because of one's words and character.
 This is why I am being respected and supported there.

-After your speech to the United Nations some people in Pakistan said you were trying to please everyone...I don't agree with my speech being seen as an effort to please someone.
+I don't agree with my speech being seen as an effort to please someone.
 I wanted it to be seen as what I stand for.
 I thought that after recovering from the attack people everywhere wanted to hear what I had to say.
 They wanted to know whether I was intimidated by the attack.
 They wanted to know whether I still wanted to take my campaign for girls' education forward.
 I used the speech to spread the message that Malala is undeterred and that she is determined to take her campaign for girls' education forward.